CS506/fall2016-group2/README.md

 ##### Windows #####
 Download and install Node.js v6 directly from [their site](https://nodejs.org/en/#download), and Git directly from [their site](https://git-scm.com/download/win).
-You"re on your own after that (or just use Linux).

 ### Installing the Project ###